Dynamical Properties of Safety Filters for Linear Systems and Affine Control Barrier Functions: Introduction

+In this paper, we study the problem in the case where the dynamics are linear and the safety constraints are affine in the system state.
+Although there exist computationally tractable techniques for reachability analysis of linear systems~\cite{MA:20,ABK-PV:00}, solving constrained optimal control problems is often still difficult~\cite{SB-MC-SH-CJT:17}, and hence justifies the use of CBF-based safety filters.
+Additionally, this setting is particularly relevant in applications such as aerospace control~\cite{EL-KAW:24}, where control designs are implemented to linearized models of the aircraft's full dynamics.
+Moreover, the development of these results in the linear case paves the way to establishing analogous results for general nonlinear systems.

 The contributions of the paper are as follows.
-First, by exploiting the closed-form solution of the safety filter, we show how the different parameters affect the eigenstructure of the matrix defining the dynamics when the filter is active, which plays a pivotal role in the results of the paper.
+First, by exploiting the closed-form solution of the safety filter, we show how the different parameters affect the eigenstructure of the matrix defining the dynamics when the filter is active (i.e., the active-mode matrix), which plays an important role in the results of the paper.
 Second, we provide a characterization of the set of undesired equilibria, and show that their existence is related to the parity of the number of positive real eigenvalues of this matrix.
-Third, we prove that if this matrix is Hurwitz, the origin is globally exponentially stable (GES), whereas if it has positive real eigenvalues, the closed-loop system has unbounded trajectories.
-Fourth, we provide an interpretation of such conditions in terms of the invariant zeros of an appropriately defined linear single-input single-output (SISO) system.
-Finally, we show how the problem of searching for a linear nominal controller that renders the filtered system GES can be cast as a linear matrix inequality (LMI).
+Third, we provide spectral conditions, involving the active-mode matrix and its compatibility with the nominal mode, that ensure that the origin is globally exponentially stable (GES).
+We also show that if this matrix has positive real eigenvalues, then the closed-loop system has unbounded trajectories.
+Fourth, we interpret these conditions through the invariant zeros of an appropriately defined linear single-input single-output (SISO) system.
+Finally, we show that designing a nominal linear controller that renders the filtered system GES can be cast as a linear matrix inequality (LMI).
 We illustrate our results in different simulations.